heemmanshuu/thamm/README.md

-# THAMM: Stream-Native Matchmaking Middleware
+# MatchOpt: A Distributed Matchmaking Engine Based on Engagement Optimized Matchmaking in Video Game Applications

-**THAMM** is a real-time matchmaking middleware system built on Apache Kafka and Flink.
+**MatchOpt** is a real-time matchmaking middleware system built on Apache Kafka and Flink.
 It allows pluggable matchmaking strategies to be applied to incoming player streams with minimal infrastructure setup.

 ---